ashbeech/moralis-web3-user-demo/README.md

 ```

-Go to [Moralis.io](https://moralis.io/) to create your server instance.
+Go to [Moralis.io](https://moralis.io/) to create your server instance.<br>
-In codebase root dir (outside of public and/or src dir) edit `.env` file, point to your Moralis server:
+Then codebase root dir (outside of public and/or src dir) edit `.env` file, point to your Moralis server:

 ```sh
 REACT_APP_MORALIS_APPLICATION_ID=xxx